-To achieve the graduation requirement of 120 credits, all students must complete 30 credits of electives.
+To achieve the graduation requirement of 120 credits, all students must complete 36 credits of electives.
 Students may request to satisfy all or a portion of the elective credit requirements through transfer credit for previous education.
-Only college-level coursework will be considered for transfer credit.
-Additionally, students may complete available 3 credit online course offered by the university to satisfy elective credit (some restrictions apply).
-Unless otherwise requested, students will take the following university courses to meet the elective requirements
+Additionally, students may complete available online course offered by the university to satisfy elective credit (some restrictions apply).
+Unless otherwise requested, students will take the following university courses to meet the elective requirements: